fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Installing new dependencies is a headache for a development setup like this.
 One of the better options is to install the new dependency **inside** the container.
 So instead of doing e.g. _npm install axios_, you have to do it in the running container e.g. _docker exec hello-front-dev npm install axios_, or add it to the package.json and run _docker build_ again.

+A word of warnig for Windows users: it has been reported that the hot relading does not work properly in all the cases when volumes are used, see [this](https://github.com/microsoft/WSL/issues/4739).
+If you run into this problem, you could use [The Visual Studio Code Containers extension](https://code.visualstudio.com/docs/remote/containers).

 </div>
 <div class="tasks">